walmartlabs/generator-release/README.md

 yo release
 ```

 Shorthand for the tasks above.
 Will execute both the notes and release tasks via a single command.
+Note that the `$EDITOR` environment variable must be set to a supporting editor to use this mode.

 ### Comparing NPM and Bower collections
 npm